Burrell Memorial Hospital

 Burrell Memorial Hospital, currently operating as Blue Ridge Behavioral Health (BRBH) Burrell Center, was an historic African-American hospital originally located in the Gainsboro neighborhood of Roanoke, Virginia.
 The hospital replaced the 1914 Medley Hospital.
 It opened March 18, 1915 as a 10-bed facility in a converted home at 311 Henry Street.
 In 1921 the hospital moved to a new, 55-bed location in the adjacent Harrison Neighborhood, having renovated the former Allegheny Institute (originally the Rorer Hotel, 1883) at 611 McDowell Ave., NW.
-The final facility was constructed 1954-55 on the same property as a state-of-the-art four-story, 73,000 square foot, International Style building.
-It is "T"-shaped with three wings extending from a central elevator core.
+The final facility was constructed 1954-55 on the same property as a four-story, 73,000 square foot, International Style building.
+It is T-shaped with three wings extending from a central elevator core.
 The building housed the only African-American medical facility in Roanoke from 1915 to 1965.
 It was listed on the National Register of Historic Places in 2003.
 Burrell Memorial Hospital closed in 1979 due to financial strain and reopened the same year as the Burrell Home for Adults, an adult care facility.
 This facility grew to provide specialized care to residents, but eventually closed as Burrell Nursing Center in 2002.

-"The hospital’s namesake, Dr. Isaac Burrell, had perished on account of having to travel to Washington, D.C. — by boxcar, no less — to receive routine gall bladder surgery denied to him at segregated Roanoke Hospital, the predecessor to Roanoke Memorial."